 OneDUI Insurance has an interactive map with a breakdown of average costs in each state.

-Though there are regional differences in various penalties and fees associated with a DUI arrest, nowhere is it cheap.
-Follows are median costs for a DUI in the United States, according to OneDUI Insurance:
+Although there are regional differences in various penalties and fees associated with a DUI arrest, it is expensive everywhere.
+Here are some of the median costs associated with a DUI in the U.S., according to OneDUI Insurance:

 Total cost of a first-time DUI: $7,772 to $10,172